Mariano Tullio Troia

-Mariano Tullio Troia ([maˈrjaːno ˈtulljo ˈtrɔːja]; Palermo, September 3, 1933 – Viterbo, March 27, 2010) was a member of the Sicilian Mafia.
-He was on the "most wanted list" of the Italian ministry of the Interior since 1992 until his arrest in Palermo in September 1998.
+Mariano Tullio Troia ([maˈrjaːno ˈtulljo ˈtrɔːja]; Palermo, 3 September 1933 – Viterbo, 27 March 2010) was a member of the Sicilian Mafia.
+He was on the "most wanted list" of the Italian ministry of the Interior from 1992 until his arrest in Palermo in September 1998.

 High ranking Mafia boss

 Mariano Tullio Troia was the son of Mariano Troia, the powerful Mafia boss that controlled the San Lorenzo neighbourhood of Palermo.
 Mariano Troia had been, alongside his allies Antonino Matranga of Resuttana, Vincenzo Nicoletti of Pallavicino, Pietro Torretta of Uditore and Michele Cavataio from Acquasanta, one of the instigators of the First Mafia War which broke out in Palermo in the early 1960s.
 Troia fled to Milan in the subsequent police crackdown, where he later died of natural causes in 1967, shortly after turning himself in.

-Despite his father's involvement with that group, most of whom was killed off in subsequent reprisals by the Mafia, Mariano Tullio Troia was allowed to rise up the ranks in Cosa Nostra.
+Despite his father's involvement with that group, most of whom were killed off in subsequent reprisals by the Mafia, Mariano Tullio Troia was allowed to rise up the ranks in Cosa Nostra.
 For a long time Troia remained unknown to police investigators although he had reached a major role within the organization as head of the mandamento of the neighbourhood of San Lorenzo.
 He was one of the most trusted lieutenants of the so-called boss of bosses Totò Riina.
 In the early 1990s his name emerged in statements of some collaborators of justice (pentiti), such as Gaspare Mutolo and Giuseppe Marchese.
 He substituted Giuseppe Giacomo Gambino who was jailed in 1986 as head of the San Lorenzo mandamento and on the Sicilian Mafia Commission.